gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 Assigning policies instead of roles is mostly useful for testing instance-based authorization via AMS as the attribute filters only apply to roles assigned via AMS policies.

 #### Hybrid testing
-If [autoDeployDcl](#configuration) is enabled when bound to an `ias` instance for authentication, e.g. during [Hybrid testing](https://cap.cloud.sap/docs/advanced/hybrid-testing), the AMS plugin uploads the base policies to the AMS server instead of compiling them to `DCN`.
+If [autoDeployDcl](#configuration) is enabled when bound to an `ias` instance for authentication, for example during [Hybrid testing](https://cap.cloud.sap/docs/advanced/hybrid-testing), the AMS plugin uploads the base policies to the AMS server instead of compiling them to `DCN`.
 From there, they will be downloaded into the DCN engine shortly after that via polling and subsequently used for authorization checks.

 **Be very careful though with `autoDeployDcl` and do not enable it when bound against a productive system or it will override the deployed base policies with the current development state!**